 1972 and 1973: 'Jonathan Livingston Seagull' by Richard Bach

 A personified story about a seagull trying to learn to fly, it topped The New York Times Best Sellers list for 38 weeks and was reissued in 2014.

 1974: 'Centennial' by James A. Michener

-Based in the Weld County city of Greeley, Colo., this novel is about the legacy of life on the frontier.
+Based in the Weld County city of Greeley, Colorado, this novel is about the legacy of life on the frontier.
 It was eventually adapted into a television miniseries.

 1975: 'Ragtime' by E.L.
 Doctorow

-'Ragtime' details one family's interesting life in New York.
-Set in the early 1920s, the novel is recognized for incorporating historical figures and important ideas in American history.
+"Ragtime" details one family's interesting life in New York.
+The novel is set in the early 1920s and is recognized for incorporating historical figures and important ideas in American history.

 1976: 'Trinity' by Leon Uris

 A story centered around Ireland during a time of division, "Trinity" focuses on two protagonists from opposing religious backgrounds—one Catholic and one Protestant—who ultimately come together.